An Effective Method of Communication

-Just about now everybody has a blog, website or a presence on the Internet, which means… everyone is a webdesigner!The process of designing Web pages, Web sites, Web applications or multimedia for the Web may utilize multiple disciplines, such as animation, authoring, communication design, corporate identity, graphic design, human-computer interaction, information architecture, interaction design, marketing, photography, search engine optimization and typography.
+The design process for Web pages, Web sites, Web applications, or multimedia content may involve the collaboration of various disciplines, including animation, authoring, communication design, corporate identity, graphic design, human-computer interaction, information architecture, interaction design, marketing, photography, search engine optimization, and typography.

 Many are the technologies involved: